Unusual Options Activity Insight: NCR | Benzinga

 Unusual Options Activity Insight: NCR

-On Friday, shares of NCR (NYSE:NCR) saw unusual options activity.
-After the option alert, the stock price moved down to $43.73.
+Shares of NCR (NYSE:NCR) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved down to $40.23.

 - Expiration Date: 2021-08-20